Efficient Rejection Sampling in the Entropy-Optimal Range: Implementation

 \Cref{fig:alias-aldr-compare} shows the preprocessing times, the average entropy costs, the sampling runtimes using a pseudorandom number generator, and the sampling runtimes using a cryptographically secure random number generator.
 The top-left panel shows that $\aldr$ has a higher preprocessing time than the alias method, because the former must loop over the $K$ bits of the amplified integer weights. $\aldr$ enjoys a lower average entropy cost than the alias method, by virtue of its $H(\bp) + 2$ bound as opposed to $\ceil{\log(n)}+3$.
 This gap is most noticeable when $\bp$ has low entropy, i.e., $H(\bp) \ll \log(n)$, and shrinks as $\bp$ becomes closer to a uniform distribution, i.e., $H(\bp) \to \log(n)$.
 (For the case $n=2$, the alias method is actually entropy optimal, whereas $\aldr$ is not necessarily.
 But in this case, an entropy-optimal Bernoulli sampler can be used directly, without the need for any preprocessing.)
-These improvements in entropy efficiency translate to direct improvements in the average sampling time.
+These improvements in entropy efficiency translate to direct improvements in the average sampling time (which will overshadow the difference in preprocessing time when taking many samples).
 When using a fast pseudorandom number generator, the runtime improvements are most prominent when $n \ll m$ (e.g., $n \leq 10^3 \ll 10^5 = m$ in \cref{fig:alias-aldr-compare}).
 When using an expensive cryptographically secure random number generator, the entropy cost becomes a more significant component of the overall wall-clock runtime, leading to further improvements of $\aldr$.